-There are specific challenges and benefits from involving several centres in a single trial, which is called multi-site research.
+There are specific challenges and benefits from involving several centres in a single research study, which is called multi-site research.
 When numbers of potential participants are limited (eg, the problem under study is not common) or if recruitment and retention is likely to be difficult for other reasons, a multi-site approach makes it more likely that the study will be able to recruit and retain enough participants to provide a valid answer the question.

 The other significant benefit is that new researchers have an opportunity to work with, and be mentored by, experienced researchers and clinicians from multiple disciplines and to contribute to rigorous studies.